activadee/godex/README.md

 go get github.com/activadee/godex
 ```

 `godex` automatically downloads the Codex CLI into your user cache the first time it is needed.
 The cached build is keyed by platform and release tag so upgrades are seamless.
-Advanced users can override the cache directory or release tag via the `GODEX_CLI_CACHE` and `GODEX_CLI_RELEASE_TAG` environment variables.
+Advanced users can override the cache directory or release tag via `CodexOptions.CLICacheDir` / `CodexOptions.CLIReleaseTag` (or the `GODEX_CLI_CACHE` / `GODEX_CLI_RELEASE_TAG` environment variables) and enforce SHA-256 verification with `CodexOptions.CLIChecksum` or `GODEX_CLI_CHECKSUM`.
 If you prefer to use a self-managed binary, set `CodexOptions.CodexPathOverride` or ensure the CLI is already available on your `PATH` (e.g. `which codex`).
 Authentication is handled entirely by the CLI; reuse whichever credentials you already configured (environment variables, `codex auth login`, etc.) or set `CodexOptions.APIKey` to override the API key programmatically:

 ```bash
 export CODEX_API_KEY=sk-...